olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

 ## Project description ##
 ```
-explore california is a travel company website that has over 100,000 visit per month (http://explorecalifornia.org/) and want to
+explore california is a travel company website that has over 100,000 visit per month
-ship new features faster,safely and more reliably ? how can DevOps fix this ?
+(http://explorecalifornia.org/) and want to ship new features faster, safely & more reliably ?
+How can DevOps fix this ?
 Production deploys 100% automated through CI & CD pipelines.
-The CI pipeline into production builds the website on the fly & run
+The CI pipeline into production builds the website on the fly & run unit tests before every
-unit tests before every pull request enters review.
+pull request enters review.
+The CD pipeline deploys the website artifacts into AWS using terraform
-The CD pipeline deploys the website artifacts into AWS using terraform, a separate pipeline runs daily to merge the master branches
+a separate pipeline runs daily to merge the master branches from each dev team into an integration
-from each dev team into an integration environment that runs integration tests and report failures to each dev teams which makes
+environment that runs integration tests and report failures to each dev teams which makes testing easier.
-testing easier.
-All envorinoments are consistent thanks to Docker / Docker compose as devellopers can now use the same libraries & tool chains as
+All envorinoments are consistent thanks to Docker / Docker compose as devellopers can now use the same
-what's available in production.
+libraries & tool chains as what's available in production.
 ```

 ## Learning objectives ##
 ```
-Writing a Dockerfile
+* Writing a Dockerfile
-Using Docker Compose
+* Using Docker Compose
-Testing my app with RSpec, Capybara, and Selenium
+* Testing my app with RSpec, Capybara, and Selenium
-Writing Terraform code
+* Writing Terraform code
-Deploying the website into AWS S3
+* Deploying the website into AWS S3
-Writing and running integration tests
+* Writing and running integration tests
-Writing a CI/CD pipeline with Jenkins that will build, test, and deploy the app.
+* Writing a CI/CD pipeline with Jenkins that will build, test, and deploy the app.
-apply DevOps principles to a sample app for a travel booking company
+* apply DevOps principles to a sample app for a travel booking company

 ```

 ## Technical  ##